-To help you record contractual relationships with your customers, you can set Contracts at Division level.
-These Contracts can help to record information such as Contract renewal dates and who the main Contact is for the Contract.
-A Contract can have multiple iterations however, only a single iteration can be active at a time.
+To help you record contractual relationships with your customers, you can set Contracts on Companies.
+These Contracts can help to record information, such as contract renewal dates and who the main contact is for the contract.
+They can have multiple iterations; however, only a single iteration can be active at any one time.
 You can define your own statuses for Contract iterations and link them through to a standard workflow status.

-To create a Contract, navigate to a Division record and click on the plus button in the top right-hand corner.
+To create a Contract, navigate to a Company and click on the plus button in the top right-hand corner.
 From the drop-down, click on the 'Contract' option and you will then be able to start entering information about your new Contract.

 Description: The Description should describe the type of Contract you're setting up for this customer.
-The Description will appear on the Contract's page against this Division, so make sure this is relevant to all CRM users.
+This will appear on the Contract's page against this Company

-Main Contact: This will be the key Contact at the Division who will deal with the Contract and any further renewal dates.
+Main Contact: This will be the key person at the Company who will deal with the Contract and any further renewal dates.

 Customer Reference: If you give the customer a unique reference for the Contract, then you can store this here.
 You can also search by this Customer Reference within the main Global Search, located in the top right-hand corner of the CRM.